koskenni/beta/betaref.md

-If no string is found where the first rule applies, the dot continues to move forward, until in the end of the record it encounters the final hatch `#`.
+If no string is found where the first rule applies, the dot continues to move forward, until in the end of the record it encounters the final hash `#`.
 Now the second rule applies, and because its MV-parameter is 0 (see 3.2.5.), the whole string is discarded.
 If a string and is found, with a blank or boundary character on both sides, the process is divided into two parts.
 The first branch continues further in state 1